-While an estimated 10,000 women are victims of human trafficking in Mexico's capital, there were only 40 investigations of the crime and three convictions in the city last year, according to a 2011 report.
+While an estimated 10,000 women were victims of human trafficking in Mexico’s capital in 2010, there were only 40 investigations of the crime and three convictions in the city that year, according to a report from the organization.

 Since then, the country has changed its constitution to combat human trafficking.